SingManjot/YOLOv8-DeepSORT-Object-Tracking-and-Counting/README.md

 # YOLOv8-DeepSORT-Object-Tracking-and-Counting

 ## Google Collab Implementation
+The collab file demonstrates how to set up the environment, train your custom model, and run the script to get results.
+The script produces an output video that detects and tracks different types of objects and counts them.
+It also produces a CSV file and saves it along with the output video.
+The CSV file shows the total count of different objects entering and leaving.
 ## Steps to run the code on your local machine
 * Clone the GitHub Repository
 ```bash